NicholasHallman/gg-chart/Future Features.md

      - Group type is excluded if only one legend is drawn.
    - Legend label aria labels read out the label value. `French Literature`
  - Keyboard navigation
-   - The chart is tab indexable, the chart title (h3) is indexible with h (the header navigation shortcut)
+   - The chart is tab indexable, the chart title (h3) is indexable with h (the header navigation shortcut)
-   - Legends are tab indexable, the next legend title (h4) is indexible with h (the header navigation shortcut)
+   - Legends are tab indexable, the next legend title (h4) is indexable with h (the header navigation shortcut)
    - Make the title header level over-ridable by allowing the user to provide a header using an html block.
 Or by introducing a gg-chart master config
    - The chart entires are arrow key navigable.
      - Left and right arrow goes to the next value in a grouping.